joshjohanning/github-misc-scripts/gh-cli/README.md

 Gets the usage of a label in a repository.
 Returns data in table format.

+## get-organization-active-repositories.sh

+Gets a list of repositories in an organization that have had code pushed to it in the last X days.

 ## get-organization-id.sh

 Get the organization ID used for other GraphQL calls.
 Use the login of the Organization as the input.